 3) Once the application is received and processed, it goes to the Review Committee (a subset of the full Commission) for final review.

 4) You will be notified by mail of the Review Committee's decision.
 If approved, the letter you receive will inform you that you have been assigned to the next Scheduled Exam.
 (For Level A applicants, you will first receive notification to schedule a Field Observation) The approval packet will include an admission ticket to the exam listing location, date & time, a map to the location, and list of reference materials for the exam.

 At this time you will also be given the option of requesting an out-of-cycle exam (OCE) which may be available sooner than the scheduled exam.
 There is an additional $50 fee for an OCE.
-To request one, you would submit an OCE request form with the fee.
+To request one, submit an OCE request form with the fee.
 You will then be mailed an admission ticket confirming the new exam date.

 5) On the day of the exam, bring the allowed reference materials and a calculator.
 Four hours are alloted for the exam.
 You will be mailed the exam results (Pass/Fail).
 Upon passing the exam you are certified.
 A certificate and wallet card with your assigned certification number will then be mailed to you.
 The certification card is required to be carried by the well contractor at all times when performing well contractor activities.